kshedden/dstream/README.md

 achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
-A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.
-Only one chunk of the Dstream must be held in memory at one time.
+A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed Go slices.
+Only one chunk of the Dstream is held in memory at one time.

-During data processing, the chunks are visited in linear order.
+During data processing, the chunks are visited in order.
+The `Next` method advances the Dstream to the next chunk.
 When possible, the memory backing a chunk is re-used for the next chunk.
 Therefore, a chunk must either be completely processed, or copied to independent memory before subsequent chunks are read.
-Random chunk access and sorting across chunks is not permitted (if processing of this type is needed, it should be done with other tools before forming the Dstream).
-Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source following a call to Reset).
+Random chunk access is not permitted.
+Most Dstreams can be reset with the `Reset` method and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source following a call to `Reset`).

 The typical pattern for working with a Dstream is to visit the chunks in sequence, extract variables as needed, and perform the desired